 - Your infrastructure allows you to develop something new every time you need to.

-- Your employees are excelling at their jobs, maintaining a high performance and delivering satisfying results.
+- Your employees are excelling at their jobs, maintaining high performance, and delivering satisfying results.

 By identifying your organization’s traits and qualities, you’ll be able to discover new opportunities which may be exploited to take your company to the next level.